vmleon/oracle-atp-da/README.md

 ## Conversational approach to your applications

-This workshop walks you through the steps to use Autonomous Database as NoSQL repository, offer a REST API to integrate and enable you to talk to your customers by with Digital Assistant and your backend REST API.
+This workshop walks you through the steps to use Autonomous Database as a NoSQL repository, offer a REST API to integrate with and enable you to interact with your customers by keeping a conversation with Digital Assistant.

-## Who Should Read This Workshop
+## Who Should Do This Workshop

 You want to **store information in a easy and powerful database** and provide **a 24/7 conversational experience** with the people using your services.

-You want to **learn Oracle Digital Assistant** in Oracle Cloud.
+You want to **learn Oracle Digital Assistant**.

 You are also interested in exploring modern ways to store information like **NoSQL** technologies and build **secure and powerful RES APIs**.